kaushiksundar/academic-kickstart/content/home/about.md

 # Biography

 Kaushik is a software developer @ReportBee, a company that is in the education business and develops smart report cards for schools.
-He is a passionate software developer, who is also a quick learner with the ability to adopt and adapt new technologies.
+He is a passionate full stack software developer, who is also a quick learner with the ability to adopt and adapt new technologies.
 He spends most of the time architecting and designing software applications with an emphasis on front-ends.